Slowcooker Chicken Pumpkin Chili

 - Jalapeno – optional, but the sweet and spicy balance is great with it!

-- Broth – chicken or vegetable or bone broth
+- Broth – chicken, vegetable or bone broth

-- Spices – cinnamon, chili powder, paprika, salt, pumpkin pie spice
+- Spices – We’re using cinnamon, chili powder, paprika, salt, pumpkin pie spice

 - Crockpot or slow cooker (doesn’t have to be anything too fancy), or an instant pot

-Seriously, these are the best kind of easy recipes for marathon training or busy people who want to be efficient and not spend all day in the kitchen.
+Seriously, these are the best kind of recipes for marathon training, or for busy people who want to be efficient and not spend all day in the kitchen.
+My version of simple meal prep.

 If you’re heading off to work or will be out of the house for longer, just cook it on low.
-It’s ready in about 5-7 hours over low heat.
+It takes 5-7 hours over low heat (vs 3 on medium-high heat).

 If you’re making instant pot pumpkin chili (directions below), it’s ready in about 40 minutes.

-Modifications For The Best Pumpkin Chili in Instant Pot
+How to Make Chicken Pumpkin Chili in the Instant Pot

-You can easily make this pumpkin chili instant pot version just as easy as the crockpot.
+You can easily make this pumpkin chicken chili recipe in the instant pot instead of the crockpot.

 - Add your ground chicken and spices and continue to saute until the chicken is cooked through.